 2. Genetic Treatments

-Personalized treatment at the genetic level is becoming more common, and many treatment centers are incorporating genetic data into treatment protocols.
+Personalized treatment at the genetic level is becoming more common, and many treatment centers incorporate genetic data into treatment protocols.
 Advanced gene technology allows scientists to identify genome sequences that can serve as diagnostic clearinghouses.
 Experiments continue in gene editing, a technique that could eventually prevent diseases and chronic conditions.

 3. Immunity Function Studies